williamdemeo/Czerny/README.md

-The main program in Czerny.java takes an input n (an integer) and, for each pair of unary operations f and g on the set {0, 1, ..., n-1}, constructs an algebra consisting of an n element universe and two unary operations, f and g.
+The main program in Czerny.java takes an input n (an integer) and, for each pair of unary operations f and g on the set {0, 1, ..., n-1}, constructs an algebra consisting of an n element universe and two unary operations, f and g (i.e., maps from the set {0,1,...,n-1} to itself).

 (This is equivalent to an automaton on n "states" and two "letters.")

-The program then constructs, for each of these unary algebras, the free algebra on one generator.
-(The generator used is the element (0, 1, 2, ..., n-1).)
+For each of these unary algebras, the program then constructs the free algebra on one generator using Ralph Freese's FreeAlgebra constructor.
+The generator used is the element (0, 1, 2, ..., n-1).)
+(See http://uacalc.org to learn more about the UACalc.)

-The point is that the set of terms of the resulting free algebra will consist of all the words produced by an automaton on n states using the letters f and g.
+The set of terms of the resulting free algebra will consist of all the words produced by an automaton on n states using the letters f and g.

 The Czerny Conjecture states that if the automaton has a "reset word" (i.e., is "synchronizing", i.e. the free algebra has a constant term),